 Two-point discrimination is often tested within a neurological examination to assess tactile perception.
 It should be carried out with the patient’s eyes closed to prevent the interference of visual stimuli.

-A caliper, or reshaped paperclip, should be used and the patient should be asked when touched to report whether they felt one or two points.
+A calliper, or reshaped paperclip, should be used and the patient should be asked when touched to report whether they felt one or two points.
 The smallest distance between two points that still results in the perception of two stimuli is recorded as the two-point threshold.

 The two-point threshold can be reduced by either damage to a peripheral nerve or damage to the Dorsal Column-Medial Lemniscal pathway.